mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 This is where we ask participants to make sure there is a solid timeline describing the business flow from a beginning to an end.

-It won't be that easy: there'll be parallel and alternative paths, to explore and even big-bang business like organizing conferences tend to settle on a repeating loop, usually repeating every year.
+It won't be that easy: there'll be parallel and alternative paths to explore.
+Even big-bang business like conference organization tend to settle on a repeating loop, usually repeating every year.

-But what really happens here is that the need to come up with _one consistent view_ of the entire business, triggers some conversations around the places where this view is not consistent.
-People start asking questions about what happens in obscure places, and _experts are available!_
+But what really happens here is that the need to come up with _one consistent view_ of the entire business triggers some **conversations** around the places where this view is not consistent.
+People start asking questions about what happens in obscure places, and they get answered, because we made sure the _experts are available!_

 At the same time, we'll have diverging views about how a given step should be performed.
 Some conflicts will be settled - after all it's just a matter of having a conversation - other will be simply highlighted with a **Hot Spot** (usually a sticky note in the red spectrum, like magenta), to let the exploration flow.

 [FIXME: picture of a hotspot.]

-Using HotSpots clarifies the underlying approach of our exploration: we're not here to _solve everything_, there is simply no time for that.
-But we can _visualize everything_ including things that are unclear, uncertain or disputed.
+HotSpots clarify the underlying approach of our exploration: we're not here to _solve everything_, there is simply no time for that.
+But we can try to _visualize everything_ including things that are unclear, uncertain or disputed.

-The Big Picture EventStorming will be **the snapshot of our collective current level of understanding of the business** including holes and gaps.
+The Big Picture EventStorming will deliver **the snapshot of our collective current level of understanding of the business** including holes and gaps.

 ### Emerging structure

-Simply talking about problems and moving sticks around won't make justice to the insights and discoveries happening during this phase.
+Simply talking about problems and moving sticks around won't do justice to the insights and discoveries happening during this phase.
 This is where participants often look for a more sophisticated structure, to sort out the mess they just created.

 There are a few strategies to make the emerging strucure visible.
 The most interesting for discovering bounded contexts are *Pivotal Events* and *Swimlanes*.